-Explanation: On a request to add or update a robot in the device configuration, a remote control host was specified for a library type which does not support it.
+Explanation: On a request to add or update a robot in the device configuration, the following occurred: a remote control host was specified for a library type which does not support it.

-- 1. Check that you are configuring the correct robot type. - 2.
-Configure the device with local control using its local device path.
+- Check that you configured the correct robot type. - Configure the device with local control by using its local device path.